taunoe/flower-camera/README.md

 p.
 163.

-Sice microcontrollers have limited memory, it is a good choice because it is capable of transferring low-resolution images.
+Since microcontrollers have limited memory, it is a good choice because it is capable of transferring low-resolution images.

 Output is QVGA (320x240) and QQVGA (160x120) pictures.
 QQQVGA (80x60).